田川市石炭・歴史博物館

 The 田川市石炭・歴史博物館 (Tagawa City Coal and History Museum) is located on the former grounds of the largest colliery of the area, the 所伊田竪坑 (Tokoro-Ita Shaft or Ida Shaft).
 The colliery was operated by the 三井田川鉱業 (Mitsui Tagawa Mining Co.).
 It was the biggest colliery of the Chikuho area.

 The museum was enlisted on the UNESCO Memory of the World Heritage List in 2011.
-If you are irritated and thought this list was actually named UNESCO World Heritage List, you are wrong.
+If you are confused and thought this list was actually named UNESCO World Heritage List, you are wrong.
 There is a second list, and it is solely for documentation, which includes documents, books, pictures, drawings, photographs and so on.
 They listed the Sakubei Yamamoto Collection which includes paintings and diaries by the coal miner Sakubei Yamamoto.
 It tells about the events during the industrial revolution as seen from a miner.
 This is highly unusual, as in a Japan the dominant records of the period are official government and business papers.

 About 15,000 items in the museum's collection are related to coal.
 It also houses and displays nationally renowned archaeological and historical materials, such as one of the oldest horse-shaped haniwa clay wheels and armor-shaped haniwa clay wheels in Japan.
 There is a wide variety of Kofun-era weapons, armor, and harnesses excavated from the Sesudono Tumulus.
 And there is a collection of silla-style roof tiles excavated from the Tendaiji Site (Kamiida Haiji).